 Find out more:

 More about this event: Groups Protest at Annual Dam Conference in Ottawa waterkeeper.org/news/page/2/

-The groups sent a letter May 15, 2019 to ICOLD stating in part, “At a time when Indigenous and non-Indigenous land and water defenders here and around the globe are struggling with the negative impacts of large dams, we see that the big and bold promises made by your organization do not match the sordid reality on the ground.”
+In May 2015, dam opponents called on the International Coalition on Large Dams (ICOLD) to include grassroots voices at their 87th Annual Meeting in Ottawa, Canada Their letter states, “At a time when Indigenous and non-Indigenous land and water defenders here and around the globe are struggling with the negative impacts of large dams, we see that the big and bold promises made by your organization do not match the sordid reality on the ground.”
+Read the letter here: